Founding Board Members

 Geri Taylor, MPH, RN

 Geri Taylor has an MPH from Columbia University with a concentration in biostatistics and an RN degree.
 During her 45-year career, she was a successful health care executive in New York City, serving in senior executive positions at Beth Abraham Hospital and the Jewish Guild for the Blind.
 Ms. Taylor’s legacy includes developing a Medicare/Medicaid program to provide medical services to nursing home eligible seniors, enabling them to remain at home.
 This program is now serving approximately eighty thousand people in New York City.
 Ms. Taylor was diagnosed with Alzheimer’s disease in 2012, and currently serves as a MAP program advisor.

 Sarah Walter has a Master of Science degree in Gerontology from King’s College, London.
 She is the Program Administrator for the Alzheimer’s Clinical Trials Consortium (ACTC) and for the Alzheimer’s Therapeutic Research Institute (ATRI) at the University of Southern California.
-Ms. Walter is currently leading multiple initiatives to facilitate two-way engagement between participants and researchers.
+Ms. Walter is currently leading multiple initiatives to promote the inclusion of participant perspectives in the design and conduct of research studies.
 She draws on 20 years of experience across the spectrum of clinical trials, from participant recruitment, conducting assessments, to clinical monitoring, data management, and project and program administration.
 Ms. Walter chairs the ACTC Research Participant Advisory Board and is co- chair for the Advisory Group on Risk Evidence Education for Dementia (AGREED) Community Stakeholder subcommittee.
 She is the MAP NYC pilot program evaluator.

 Board of Directors